jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 Vancouver, British Columbia, appears to be one center of expertise for LNPs in the world.
 The Vancouver company [Precision Nanosystems](https://www.precisionnanosystems.com/workflows/payloads/mrna) makes devices for LNP production and is part of an effort to create a Made in Canada COVID-19 vaccine.[^24] Transferra Nanosciences, also in Vancouver, was recently acquired by German chemistry mega-corp Evonik[^25] but seems to not be involved in any COVID-19 vaccine efforts.
 The educational content on Precision Nanosystems’ website is worth a watch if you want to know more about the process.
 [Acuitas Therapeutics](https://acuitastx.com), also in Vancouver, develops LNPs and works with several vaccine developers including Pfizer-BioNTech.[^26]

 Klosterneuburg outside Vienna, Austria, is the other global center of excellence for LNPs.
-That’s where the company [Polymun Scientific Immunbiologische Forschung GmbH](https://www.polymun.com) is located which is the subject of the aforementioned Washington Post article.
+That’s where the company [Polymun Scientific Immunbiologische Forschung GmbH](https://www.polymun.com) is located which is the subject of the aforementioned WSJ article.
 According to the article, technology transfer to scale up Polymun’s process in-house at Pfizer and/or BioNTech was happening as of November.
-In addition, Pfizer uses technology developed by Acuitas Therapeutics.[^27] [The other previously referenced Washington Post article](https://www.washingtonpost.com/health/2020/11/17/coronavirus-vaccine-manufacturing/) reports that as of November the LNP production step in Kalamazoo is the bottleneck of the US supply chain.
+In addition, Pfizer uses technology developed by Acuitas Therapeutics.[^27] [The previously referenced Washington Post article](https://www.washingtonpost.com/health/2020/11/17/coronavirus-vaccine-manufacturing/) reports that as of November the LNP production step in Kalamazoo is the bottleneck of the US supply chain.

 In summary: The exact flow of materials and technology transfers for this step of the supply chain is unclear from published information and might still be in flux.